 Feed 'em, Burp 'em, KNOCK 'EM OUT!
 I recommend that you keep your little one awake leading up to your session (possibly for as long as 2-3 hours) and plan to feed her before I arrive.
 I do my best to capture those bright eyes if she is awake and many moms appreciate the opportunity to get nursing pictures, but we will have a lot more options once your little one is sleeping.

-*Safety First: Regardless of where pictures are taken, my main concern is always safety and keeping your baby healthy and happy.
+SAFETY FIRST Regardless of where pictures are taken, my main concern is always safety and keeping your baby healthy and happy.
 I do not bring an assistant and request that either Mommy or Daddy are always on baby duty to prevent any accidents while my camera is glued to my face.
 Dads, Mommy is still in recovery and it can be difficult to move around the way she'd like to, so expect to be put to work.
 When possible, it helps if you bring a friend along to help out with the other kids so both parents can stay engaged with the photo session.
 I am also very aware of the comfort of my adult clients, especially Mama as she continues to heal from birth.
 Don't be surprised when I go into Mama Bear mode myself to make sure you are comfortable, fed, and hydrated.
 If ever I suggest a pose that feels uncomfortable to you, please let me know.
 I know how miserable even a stuffy nose can be for a baby, so you can expect I will always show up with a mask.
 While I tend to be relatively hands off with these lifestyle newborn sessions, the thought of having to call you up a few days later because a family member or myself fell ill is enough for me to play it safe and protect you and your itty bitty.

 Newborn photography takes a special kind of patience, creativity, and skill.
 I ask that you block off a three hour window so that we can relax and fall into rhythm with your newest addition.
 You will want to book your session early enough in your pregnancy to guarantee my availability, but since we cannot know exactly when your little one will arrive and ready for pictures, your date will be penciled in and I will of course work to get you the most optimal session date and time possible for your family.
 Below you will find some tips and tricks to help us get the best possible images while also enjoying the overall experience.